 Shopping online is changing consumers’ perceptions of retail, but the vast majority of people still do their shopping in brick-and-mortar stores.
 In fact, according to analysis from Internet Retailer, eCommerce sales accounted for less than 15 percent of all retail sales in 2018.
+Online sales of classes and activities however is becoming increasingly popular.
+Taking online classes such as yoga classes, for example, are the new thing.
+Being able to exercise and take part in your favourite class from the comfort of your own home is appealing to consumers.
+In fact, you can take an online yoga teacher training yoga alliance course to become the expert, not just take part as a student.

 Here’s how to create a marketing funnel that does just that.